Matthew Bullock: 1921 incident

+Arrest and imprisonment

 When he was located in Canada in 1922, the state of North Carolina demanded his extradition, and Bullock was imprisoned in the Hamilton jail for immigration violations.
 In Canada he became a cause celebre as activists insisted that he would not receive a fair trial due to his race if extradited to North Carolina, and could face the same fate as his brother.
 The campaign for his release was led by the congregation of St. Paul's African Methodist Episcopal Church (In 1937 St. Paul's was renamed Stewart Memorial Church), Rev. J. D. Howell and Asst. pastor John Christie Holland.
 Also very involved was the newspaper The Globe which gave extensive coverage to the case.
 There were five editorials about the case in the New York Times.
 In the United States the NAACP campaigned on Bullock's behalf, but the white residents of Norlina circulated a petition demanding his extradition.
 North Carolina Governor Cameron A. Morrison pressured the State Department to have Bullock returned to face trial.

 On January 26, 1922 Charles Stewart, the Canadian minister of the interior, announced that Bullock would be released from detention in Hamilton, and that his illegal entry into Canada would be forgiven due to his exemplary behaviour while living in Canada.
 Only a few weeks later, however, the Americans reiterated their demands for extradition and Bullock was again arrested.
 The judge in Bullock's extradition hearing, Colin George Snider, demanded that prima facie evidence of Bullock's guilt be presented before he would be extradited.
-Since almost all the evidence was eyewitness accounts, this would have forced the government of North Carolina to send witnesses to Hamilton.
-Governor Morrison rejected this, and the Canadian judge released Bullock.
+Since almost all the evidence was eyewitness accounts, this would have required the government of North Carolina to send witnesses to Hamilton.
+Governor Morrison rejected this, stating, "I am not going to try North Carolina’s honor and integrity before any judge in any foreign country" and the Canadian judge released Bullock.

+Later life

+Bullock's later life is unclear.
+Some reports were that he went to England, others that he remained in Canada, though he is known to have sometimes visited his family in Washington, DC.